AbhisekPhy/AbhisekPhy.github.io/_pages/about.md

 **Postdoc positions:** Our group has postdoc openings to work in Condensed Matter Theory (in the below-mentioned areas).
 You may apply against the advertisement Postdocad.
 If you have any questions, please feel free to write to me. <br>
 If you have your own funding (e.g., NBHM) or seek assistance with a position, please feel free to write to me.

 **PhD positions:** We are looking for motivated and bright students to join our Condensed Matter Theory group at IIT Gandhinagar.
 Interested students are encouraged to apply here PhDad (**Deadline – March 26, 2025**).
-If you have any questions, please feel free to write to me.
+If you have any queries, please feel free to write to me.

 ## Specific Research Topics: